stab3l-admin/stab3l-docs/content/docs/verification-system.md

 The verification system integrates with other STAB3L components:

-- **Minting System**: Verified providers can mint CU tokens representing their compute resources.
+- **sSTB Minting System**: Verified compute resources are represented as temporary CU tokens that are immediately exchanged for sSTB tokens.
-- **Marketplace**: CU tokens are listed on the marketplace with their verified specifications.
+- **Marketplace**: sSTB tokens can be traded on the marketplace, representing the verified compute resources.
-- **Redemption System**: When users redeem CU tokens, providers must deliver the verified compute resources.
+- **Redemption System**: When users redeem sSTB tokens, providers must deliver the verified compute resources.

 ## Future Enhancements